 - Rent until the property is re-tenanted - Advertising costs to re-tenant the property - Any costs to maintain the property until it is re-tenanted, including care of the property and gardens, and maintaining supply of services such as power to the property.

-Breaking your lease can be a costly experience and we encourage you to contact your Property Manger to discuss your options should you feel that you are unable to continue with the lease.
+Breaking your tenancy can be a costly experience and we encourage you to contact your property manger to discuss your options should you feel your circumstances have changed.

 Periodic tenancy